Baroque Painting At Its Best & Most Sinister

 Peter Paul Rubens – Slave Portrait

-Rubens eventually died from heart failure caused by incessant gout; he fathered eight children in all.
-At a Sotheby’s auction on 10 July 2002, Rubens’s newly discovered painting – Massacre of the Innocents – sold for £49.5 million.
-Grizzly stuff:
+At a Sotheby’s auction in July 2002, Rubens’s newly discovered painting, Massacre of the Innocents (below), sold for £49.5 million.

 Peter Paul Rubens – Tiger And Lion Hunt